JoshuaWise/request-target/README.md

 ## Unexpected benefits

-This goal of `parse-http-url` was not to create a fast parser, but it turns out this implementation can be between 1.5–9x faster than the general-purpose parsers in core.
+This goal of `request-target` was not to create a fast parser, but it turns out this implementation can be between 1.5–9x faster than the general-purpose parsers in core.

 ```
 $ npm run benchmark
 legacy url.parse() x 371,681 ops/sec ±0.88% (297996 samples)
 whatwg new URL() x 58,766 ops/sec ±0.3% (118234 samples)
-parse-http-url x 552,748 ops/sec ±0.54% (344809 samples)
+request-target x 552,748 ops/sec ±0.54% (344809 samples)
 ```

 > Run the benchmark yourself with `npm run benchmark`.